NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 the output directory.

-As a finer-grained metric, initial and final ``raw_pixels.txt`` files will be written, having the row and column residuals (reprojectio errors) for each pixel in each camera.
+As a finer-grained metric, initial and final ``raw_pixels.txt`` files will be written, having the row and column residuals (reprojection errors) for each pixel in each camera.

 .. _bagcp: